LENTEN OFFERING

 Nursery for preschool and under is available.
 Elementary-aged children will remain with their families for worship.
 Activity bags will be provided to keep their hands and minds busy.

-You can be a part of our online congregation at 9 a.m. (or anytime after) by watching at any of these three links:
+You can be a part of our online congregation at 9 a.m. (or anytime after) by watching at any of these two links:

 WEBSITE